-If the upholstery can be cleaned with a water-based cleaner, mix one-fourth cup liquid dishwashing soap and one cup of warm water in a small bowl.
-Use an electric beater or a whisk to create some suds.
+If the upholstery can be cleaned with a water-based cleaner, mix one-fourth cup dishwashing liquid and one cup of warm water in a small bowl.
+Use an electric mixer or a whisk to create some suds.

 Dip a sponge into the suds and rub away the stain.
 Keep moving to a clean area of the sponge as the stain is transferred.

 Rinse and Dry